-Red Wing is beautiful to visit any time of year, but the fall can be particularly beautiful and there are a few good reasons to plan a fall visit, including the annual Children’s Book Festival, held the mid-weekend of September, a fall antique festival and the Red Wing Pottery Museum, a fall warehouse sale at Red Wing Shoes and Featherstone Pottery’s annual fall sales.
+Red Wing is beautiful to visit any time of year with kids, but the fall can be particularly lovely and there are a few good reasons to plan a fall visit, including the annual Children’s Book Festival (held the mid-weekend of September), a fall antique festival and the Red Wing Pottery Museum, a fall warehouse sale at Red Wing Shoes and Featherstone Pottery’s annual fall sales.
 This is a good time to sneak in a last camping trip and/or view the beautiful fall colors.
 The best place to camp near Red Wing is FRONTENAC STATE PARK, located about 12 miles south of Red Wing on Highway 61.

 Red Wing Parks and Nature